 Sarika Talve-Goodman (graduate student in Cultural Studies) Research interests: trauma and disability studies through Jewish cultural studies; transnational modern Jewish culture.
 Dissertation in progress: "Hysterical Loss: The Poetics of Illness in Modern Jewish Culture"

-In press: Stories of Khmelnytsky: Competing Literary Legacies of the 1648 Ukrainian Cossack Uprising.
+Stories of Khmelnytsky: Competing Literary Legacies of the 1648 Ukrainian Cossack Uprising.
 Ed. by AG.
 Stanford: Stanford University Press, 2015.

 Jews and Ukrainians in Russia’s Literary Borderlands: From the Shtetl Fair to the Petersburg Bookshop.
 Evanston: Northwestern University Press, 2012.